-Herbert Hiscock Richardson was born in Thame in 1884, the eldest of three sons of Mary Ann Hiscock and John Richardson, for whom she is described as housekeeper.
-The family lived in East Street, Thame
+Herbert Hiscock Richardson was born in Thame in 1884, and was the eldest of three sons of Mary Ann Hiscock, and her employer John Richardson, living in East Street.

-Gunner Richardson is commemorated in Thame on the war memorial and on the All Saints church honour board.
-His name is also recorded on the memorial stone to Thomas Bowler, his wife’s father, in St Michael’s churchyard, Woburn Sands.
+Gunner Richardson is commemorated in Thame on the war memorial and on the All Saints church honours board.
+His name is also mentioned on the memorial stone to Thomas Bowler, his wife’s father, in St Michaels churchyard, Woburn Sands.

 The Thame Remembers Cross was delivered to Hedauville Communal Cemetery Extension, Somme, France on 30th May 2016 by The McEwan family